Al-Manshiyya, Acre: History

 Five graves were excavated in al-Manshiyya in 1955–56; the earliest dated from the thirteenth century BC.

 The people of Al-Manshiyya believed that the village was established in the aftermath of the Crusades, and the original inhabitants were brought to the area from North Africa by the Mamluks to populate the area.
 However, the village must have disintegrated subsequently, as it is not mentioned in the 1596 census.
 The local shrine of Abu Atabi has a construction text dating it to 1140 AH (1727–28 CE).
 It is probably it Richard Pococke refers to when he passed by in 1738: "On the highest ground of it are the ruins of a very strong square tower, and near it, is a mosque, a tower, and other great buildings; the place is called Abouotidy, from a Sheik who was buried there."
-In 1760, :it:Giovanni Mariti called the place Bahattbe: "situated on a small eminence, which contains the ruins of an ancient temple, employed as a place of worship both by the Turks and Christians, but at different periods.
+In 1760, Giovanni Mariti called the place Bahattbe: "situated on a small eminence, which contains the ruins of an ancient temple, employed as a place of worship both by the Turks and Christians, but at different periods.
 Some paces further is a mosque, remarkable on account of its burying-ground, in which was interred a prodigious number of infidels, who perished under the walls of Acre."

 A map from 1799 showed the place as an "uninhabited ruin", while Guérin, who visited in 1875, observed that the village is "newly founded".
 In 1881, the PEF's Survey of Western Palestine (SWP) described the village of Al-Manshiyya as being situated on a plain, surrounded by arable land, with houses built of stone and adobe.
 It had a population of about 150.

 A population list from about 1887 showed that Kiryet el Menshiyeh had about 400 inhabitants, all Muslim.